-Born in 1975 to an influential family in Belize with a political background, Natalie likes to still consider herself a village girl.
-When in 1999 she moved to the United States, Natalie pursued the practice of yoga in Sebastopol, California.
+When in 1999 Natalie moved to the United States from Belize, Natalie pursued the practice of yoga in Sebastopol, California.
 She first focused on the physical benefits but soon uncovered access to profound healing, awareness, and spirituality.
 Natalie completed a 200 hour RYT training in California, the Comprehensive Equipment based Teacher Training with Balanced Body Pilates, and she continues educational studies in functional anatomy, Ayurvedic wellness, and nature’s healing modalities.
 She is currently learning to be a Bush Medicine Specialist and diving back into her deep indigenous past in the Maya Ketchi tradition.

 Amanda came to yoga with a simple curiosity about the ancient postures and contemplative practices after her brother had introduced her to a book about traditional Hatha yoga.
 This interest led her on a deep inward and outward journey as a yogini.
 She completed the 200 Hour Hatha Yoga Certification with Todd Norian in 2005.
 Her profound desire to know the philosophical aspect of yoga led her to become a Take Five Scholar in Eastern Religions at the University of Rochester in 2002-2003.
 Amanda brings sweetness to her classes by sharing her love of yoga, healing arts, dance, pranayama, and meditation.
 She believes that the awareness of the breath is the guide, and that the best parts of yoga are the unplanned moments of grace.